 - Arthrodesis of the subtalar and calcaneocuboid joints.

-Treatment goals of operative modalities are restoration of heel height and length, eealignment of the posterior facet of the subtalar joint and restoration of the mechanical axis of the hindfoot.
+Treatment goals of operative modalities are the restoration of heel height and length, eealignment of the posterior facet of the subtalar joint and restoration of the mechanical axis of the hindfoot.

 Depending on the injury, patient profile and comorbid conditions, different combinations may be attempted.